ShahzadSatarAlikhan/ShahzadSatarAlikhan/refine.md

 ### Category Two: Algorithms and Data Structures

 The artifact that I chose for the Algorithms and Data Structures enhancement is implementing more functions to a calculator app.
 The planned improvements for this project are implementing scientific calculations and GUI.
 For this portion of the project, I would like to utilize what I learned dealing with application development and algorithms.
-For my final project, I would like to apply what I learned to my C++ calculator app.
+For my final project, I would like to apply what I learned making a my C++ calculator app a while back to the new C# calculator app.
 To accomplish this, I intend to take the experiences that I learned and do more research on applying scientific algorithms and GUI.
 This portion should illustrate my skills in Algorithms and Data Structures.

 ### Category Three: Databases